-In this article you will learn more about sIFR and Cufon, two techniques that can be used to display custom fonts on a web page.
+In this article you will learn more about sIFR and Cufon, two techniques that used to be used to display custom fonts on a web page.
 These were not covered in the book because many web developers have moved on to use the CSS @font-face technique that was covered.
 You may, however, find it helpful if you come across an older site that uses these techniques.

 In the book we discussed how web designers were traditionally limited to using a small set of fonts that they could expect users to have on their computers.

 We also looked at the